sourcegraph/handbook/content/product/prioritizing.md

   - Post link to the issue in Slack and ask the team to prioritize the issue in the next team sync (or let them know it is a P0 that should be handled immediately).
   - Send to the Product Manager to prioritize with the team.
   - Add the item in suggestion mode to [the roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#) in your best guess at relative priority.
 The team or PM will accept or update the priority of the item.

+### Engineering prototyping

+Sometimes there is a general product area that the CEO/CTO/Product Manager/CE/Sales seem interested in, and a developer is passionate/inspired/excited about it and wants to work on prototyping in that area.
+The developer has total freedom for a couple months to work on it part-time as long as they make progress in prototyping with the Sales and CE teams and are showing progress to customers regularly.
+The sole test will be, if we ask the Sales/CE teams "is $DEVELOPER's prototype/project drawing interest in customer calls and is $DEVELOPER iterating on it well in response to feedback?"

 ## Prioritizing bug fixes and small tasks